Legal Disclaimer

 • Locational systems (GPS)

 Therapists will have information about where you can borrow, rent or buy specialized equipment, as well as programs that can help with the equipment.
 Occupational therapists, physical therapists, speech-language pathologists and audiologists work in clinics, hospitals, community-based agencies and private practice.
-They can assess you and identify equipment that can help with daily activities.
+They can make an assessment you and identify equipment that can help with daily activities.

 There are many ways that assistive technology is funded, depending on each person's situation.